-Feeling in the nipple and breast can change after implant surgery.
+After contralateral augmentation or if the nipple is not removed as part of a mastectomy in the reconstructed breast, feeling in the nipple and breast can change after implant surgery.
 Nipples may become more or less sensitive.
 They may be painfully sensitive or feel nothing at all.
 These changes are temporary for many women, but for some, sensation may never be what it was before implant surgery.
 They may affect a woman's sexual response or ability to breastfeed.
 (See the paragraph on breastfeeding below.)

-Cosmetic Changes
+Aesthetic Changes

 You may not be satisfied with the way your breasts look or feel after your surgery.
-Unsatisfactory results such as scarring or asymmetry (note: asymmetry that exists before breast implant surgery may not be entirely correctable), wrinkling of the skin, implant displacement/migration, incorrect size, unanticipated shape and/or implant palpability/visibility may occur.
+Unsatisfactory results such as scarring or asymmetry, wrinkling of the skin, implant displacement/migration, incorrect size, unanticipated shape and/or implant palpability/visibility may occur.